ZHD1987E/A-CS2030-PE-LAB-TAKEN-FAR/README.md

 It's just a direct dump of my Maven project, which includes the following:
 - Source files that answer that particular Practical Examination
 - Test files that I tinker around and crash my code with thanks to JUnit
-- Some random logs that I generate from testing and whatnot

 # How do you use it?

 Err...
 Probably take it as sample solution from a non-TA I guess?
 My code can produce wrong results.
+Otherwise, you may want to clone it and tinker with the functionalities of Maven.
+Depends on where you're coming from.

 # Credits to?

-@RussellDash332 for publishing that assessment.
+[@RussellDash332](https://github.com/russellDash332/) for publishing that assessment.

 # I want this taken down!
 Or I have better ideas to write test cases!